vikrantsec/Auto_Encoder/README.md

 important feature, and then it will be decoded again to extract the real image.

 run this tool with the cifar-10 datasets in the same folder as the python script.
+But, First you have to download the cifar-10 dataset.